How to Access Files on USB Stick Using iPhone

 Specific Lightning Sticks for iPhone

-However, there are USB sticks with Lightning connectors, designed exclusively for iPhone and iPad.
+However, there are USB flash drives with Lightning connectors, designed exclusively for iPhone and iPad.
 These devices often require a companion app developed by the manufacturer and available on the App Store.
-While the look and interface of various apps may vary, the process is almost always the same: download the app, connect the flash drive, and follow the on-screen instructions to transfer media files.
+While the look and feel of the various apps may vary, the process is almost always the same: download the app, connect the flash drive, and follow the on-screen instructions to transfer media files.

-In conclusion, if you have purchased a flash drive with a Lightning connector, it is advisable to consult the instruction manual or online guide provided by the manufacturer for detailed instructions.
+Finally, if you purchased a flash drive with a Lightning connector, it's a good idea to consult the manufacturer's manual or online guide for detailed instructions.